 - Most players wouldn't know what the second boss (Aeshi Nero) of Metal Slug 2/X is when they first see it.
-It's a giant robotic cobra.
+It's a gigantic excavator robot designed to look like a cobra.

-- Metal Gear Solid 4: The Gekko are as much life-form as machine; they're about as smart as an animal, make appropriate sounds when they're in distress, and, of course, have organic legs.
+- Metal Gear Solid 4: Guns of the Patriots: The Gekko are as much life-form as machine; they're about as smart as an animal, make appropriate sounds when they're in distress, and, of course, have organic legs.
 They also follow the basic use of the Mechanical Monster trope in that they are much more dangerous and intimidating than a simple robot would be.